 - Clinical examination

-- Biopsy (where a pathologist reviews of cells under a microscope)
+- Biopsy (where a pathologist reviews a sample of cells under a microscope)

-If the radiolgy or biopsy suggest malignancy, the woman should proceed to surgery within 2 weeks of diagnosis.
+If the radiology or biopsy suggest malignancy, the woman should proceed to surgery within 2 weeks of diagnosis.

 Medical negligence claims may be brought for: